Our team

 My education includes three master’s degrees: in marine behavioral ecology, from Florida State University, (1977); computer science, from Western Washington University, (1988), and in experimental cognitive psychology, from the University of Southern Mississippi (USM) in 2010.
 At USM I designed a project to assess a dolphin’s acoustic discrimination and cognitive abilities, working with two adult dolphins at Dolphin Encounters in Nassau, Bahamas.
 Though highly trained to follow human directions, the 30-year-old dolphins (near the end of an average dolphin’s lifespan) were past their critical period of learning plasticity and failed to learn the new discrimination task.
 From this I determined that working with young dolphins in the wild may hold the key for establishing a two-way inter-species communication link.

 I am also truly pragmatic!
-As we move forward with Humans & Dolphins Talking, we will adapt and grow based on our learning and exchanges from our dolphin engagements.
+As we move forward with Acoustic Interactions, we will adapt and grow based on our learning and exchanges from our dolphin engagements.
 The possibilities are endless given dolphins’ intelligence, playfulness, curiosity, and desire to interact with us.

 Please join us in this exciting venture!